tu-darmstadt-ros-pkg/robo_trace/README.md

 # robo_trace
-A Modular and Portable Black Box Recorder for increasedTransparency of Autonomous Service Robots
+A Modular and Portable Black Box Recorder for increased Transparency of Autonomous Service Robots